-The DSM model reconstructions range in resolution between 0.4 m/pixel to 10 m/pixel depending on helicopter elevation and speed, number of images captured at each site and their overlap, the number of manually introduced control points, and other factors.
+DSM reconstructions range in resolution between 0.4 and 10 m pixel-1, depending on helicopter elevation and speed, number of images captured at each site and their overlap, the number of manually introduced control points, and other factors.
 All products are available upon request from the authors in point cloud (.LAS) and Geotiff (.tif) formats.

-2.4 Kinematic LiDAR Scan acquisition
+2.4 Kinematic lidar scan acquisition